Smartling/SmartlingHelp/_articles/files/mobile-apps/mobile-delivery-network.md

 ## Create separate projects for your iOS and Android apps

-To deliver your translations via the MDN, each app needs it's own Smartling project.
+To deliver your translations via the MDN, each app needs its own Smartling project.
 This doesn't mean you have to translate everything twice.
 You can create a [Leverage Configuration](/knowledge-base/articles/leverage-configuration/) to allow you to share translations between the two projects.

 ## Name your resource files

 As you continue to update your app, multiple versions will be installed on mobile devices out in the world, and they will all need to have accurate translations.
-For this reason, to use the MDN, you need to follow a Smartling naming convention for your resource files to make sure the correct translations are delivered to each version of your app.
+For this reason, to use the MDN, you need to use a specific naming convention when you upload your files to Smartling to make sure the correct translations are delivered to each version of your app.
 All you need to do is include your version number directly after the root folder, giving you a URI like: `/1.0.0/strings.xml`.

 Version  | Android File URIs  | iOS File URIs
 ---------| -------------------| -------------|